matrix-org/matrix-spec-proposals/proposals/3052-sample-events.md

 a combination of sample events of same type from different senders with different sample rates is ill-formed, while combination of multiple sample events of different type with different sample rates is implementation defined.
 Exact alignment algorithm is implementation defined except for the constraints described above.
+The clients shall also forbid synchronic scaling of sample streams when multiple streams are multiplexed together (e.g., it is forbidden to allow users to volume down a particular stream and keep other streams at full volume).

 Abovementioned behaviour is designed to allow sample events to be used in any use case where both high fidelity playback and reproducible persistence are required.
+Example use cases include court-admissible recordings over distributed networks, internet of things with history- admissible trail, interplanetary teleconferencing.

 ## Potential issues